kigster/sym/README.md

 ```bash
 Usage: keychain item [ add <contents> | find | delete ]
 ```
 You can use this to add an existing key that can be used with the `secrets` later.
-Of course you can also use the tool to find or delete it.b
+Of course you can also use the tool to find or delete it.

-3. passing the `-x [keychain access entry name]` flag

 ####  Encryption and Decryption